andrew-goad/andrew-goad/README.md

 *Independent, synthetic, non-production demonstrations.
 Screenshots open in the browser; the linked Power BI files open in Power BI Desktop—not as hosted live dashboards.*

 <a name="msbf"></a>
-### MSBF · Merchant Credit Intelligence
+### Merchant Sales-Based Financing (MSBF) · Merchant Credit Intelligence

 **What financing can a merchant support, why, and what happens after funding?**
 PostgreSQL · Python · Power BI

-I designed and published a merchant-financing product demonstration connecting acquisition, sales and settlement, liquidity, obligations and cash-flow capacity to product economics, financing terms and the funded-account lifecycle.
+I designed and published a sales-based merchant-financing product demonstration connecting acquisition, sales and settlement, liquidity, obligations and cash-flow capacity to product economics, financing terms and the funded-account lifecycle.
 Strong sales alone do not establish capacity; finding supportable terms does not automatically confer approval.

 <a name="msbf-power-bi"></a>
 #### Power BI: explain the decision—and follow the account